adedayoniyi/Pay-Mobile-P2P-Money-Transfer-App/README.md

 # Features (Don't forget to give it a star 🌟)

+## You can perform some actions with the <a href="https://github.com/adedayoniyi/Pay-Mobile-Web-Admin"> Pay Mobile Web Admin </a>

 #### 1. Pin feature used for authorizing transactions and user login

 <img src="assets/images/pin_feature_showcase.png" alt="In app image 1" title="In app image 1" width="260" height="563">